INTERIM TREASURER: Cathy Hawk (filling in from last term)

 - The Diaconate is responsible making sure the worship service runs smoothly.
-Those responsibilities include providing communion supplies, providing the oil for the candles and making sure they get lit each Sunday, changing the sanctuary cloths according to the church calendar, making coffee for coffee hour, providing greeters and ushers every Sunday, keeping the pencils sharpened, and the pews supplied with envelopes.
-All of those duties were fulfilled until the shutdown in March, 2020.
+Those responsibilities include providing communion supplies, providing the oil for the candles, and making sure they get lit each Sunday, changing the sanctuary cloths according to the church calendar, making coffee for coffee hour, providing greeters and ushers every Sunday, keeping the pencils sharpened, and the pews supplied with envelopes.
+All of those duties were fulfilled once the church reopened and meeting in person.

-- In January and February, the Funeral Committee and church members provided food for luncheons to church families who lost loved ones.
-Funeral services were not held at the church during shutdown.
+- The Funeral Committee and church members provided food for luncheons to church families who lost loved ones.
+One Funeral service was held during this calendar year.

 - The Diaconate continues to pay for the CCLI license, which gives us copyrights of music, and this year we had to upgrade our license to facilitate online worship streaming.

 - We give a keepsake book to the families of children who were baptized, which includes pictures of the church, the congregation, and a message to the family.
-Two baptisms took place in 2020.
+Six baptisms took place in 2021.

 - We celebrated graduations by posting pictures of the graduates on our Facebook page and the newsletter and in a special slide show featuring photos of our graduates during online worship.

 - Donuts were provided this year on Halloween Sunday as a treat to the members and Christmas cookies were made by Diaconate members to enjoy after the Children’s Christmas pageant.